wiboma/hudiy/main_configuration.md

 - `subwooferBalance`:
     The last stored value of subwoofer (LFE) balance.
 It will be restored during Hudiy startup.

+- `subwooferBalanceAsVolume`:
+    Controls the behavior of the Subwoofer Balance slider.

+    Possible values:
+    - true – the slider controls the volume of the LFE channel.
+    - false – the slider controls the balance between the LFE and non-LFE channels.

 - `fade`:
     The last stored value of fade.
 It will be restored during Hudiy startup.